 Additionally, Fellows are required to:

 - Be a full-time, enrolled undergraduate student at Sacramento State, Sacramento City College, UC Davis, or Woodland Community College.

 - No minimum GPA, but must be in academic good standing (not on academic probation)

 - Commit to the program for the full 450 hours during the academic year

-Applications received by April 18 and May 2 will receive priority consideration.
+Applications must be received by March 17.
 All selected fellows will be confirmed by June 30.

 A key element of the Sacramento Valley College Corps program is YOU: local community-based organizations and government agencies who are interested in hosting members throughout the academic year.
 As a community host site, you will ensure fellows meet service requirements while learning practical skills and interacting directly with your programs’ beneficiaries.

 Priority will be given to organizations that can host 5 or more students at a time, who will engage in direct service impacting the areas of K-12 education, food security, and climate action.

 Host Site Eligibility